sebousan/hugolify-www/content/docs/_index.md

 ---
 title: Documentation
-description: Jamstack solution for building easily a fast, as accessible as possible and low carbon website.
+description: Open-source Jamstack solution for building easily a fast, as accessible as possible and low carbon website.
 ---